Daysired/Everywhen/README.md

 #### MVP

-- Create a WellnessTime page
+- Create a WellnessTime page that holds the Mood, Daily Highlight, Daily Vent, Coping Strategy, What Worked, What to Improve fields
 - Make buttons for describing mood
 - When Clicked each button should pop up an emoji above the button that corresponds to the mood selected by the user
 - Make each field clickable and expand to display the information
 - Use forms to add to each field
 - Create an "Add" button that when clicked brings out the form to add data to each field
+- Save and display User WellnessTime information in card form
+- Create delete button for WellnessTime cards

 #### PostMVP

-- Create a home page that holds the WorkTime, FamilyTime, and MeTime fields
+- Create a page that holds the WorkTime, FamilyTime, and MeTime fields
 - Work on advanced CSS
 - Add daily goals component